Migrate Changes Between Cloud Organizations

 On the Resource Snapshots page, select the desired snapshot, and then, in the Action bar, click Open.

 Once your snapshot has been validated, it’s ready to be applied.
-Click Apply changes to apply the snapshot to your organization.
+Under Step 3 - Apply changes, click Apply changes to apply the snapshot to your organization.

 Coveo provides an API you can use to perform resource snapshot-related tasks programmatically.